Argyx/Human-Robot-Interaction/README.md

 ### Prerequisites

-Ensure you have Python 3.x installed and the following required libraries:
+Ensure you are runnign a Debian based or Ubunty (20.4) system and have Python 3.x installed and the following required libraries:

 1. [OpenCV](https://pypi.org/project/opencv-python/) for image processing:
     ```bash